DestroyedClone/RiskOfBulletstorm/README.md

 ## Special Items

 [White] Armor: Blocks one hit of damage if it dealt more than 25% health or would have killed you, then gets destroyed after firing a blank.
+(TODO: SFX)

 [unimplemented] [Boss] Old Crest : Identical to Armor, takes priority.
 Using it on a specific interactable will do something...

 [White] Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
 Consumed on use.
+(TODO: SFX, Visual effect)

 ## White

-Cartographer's Ring: Upon starting the next stage, 25% chance (+10% chance per stack) of automatically scanning the stage.
+[nonfunctional] Cartographer's Ring: Upon starting the next stage, 25% chance (+10% chance per stack) of automatically scanning the stage.

-Mustache: 25% (+5% per stack) chance to heal for 25% health.
+[nonfunctional] Mustache: 25% (+5% per stack) chance to heal for 25% health.

+[nonfunctional] Irradiated Lead: 5% chance per stack to Poison.

 ## Green